pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-list.md

 # spo group member list

-List members of a SharePoint Group
+List the members of a SharePoint Group

 ## Usage